 - For a customized version of the tool, also a “global admin user” can be supported

 Sign Up/Logging On

-The user can create a login id using the "Sign Up" option available in the main screen.
-Below screen shot shows the option marked in red.
+The user can create a login id using the "Sign Up" option available in the main screen on the left bottom (after clicking on “Log in” on the main homepage).

 Activating User:In order to activate the user, the user shall click on the "activation link" present in the mail with the subject "Verify Your Email Address".